filecoin-project/filecoin-docs/content/en/smart-contracts/wallets/filforwader/index.md

 #### Invoke the contract

 The contract is deterministically deployed on all Filecoin networks at `0x2b3ef6906429b580b7b2080de5ca893bc282c225`.
 Any contract claiming to be a FilForwarder that does not reside at this address should not be trusted.
-Any dApp can connect to the wallet, and use the ABI in this repository to call this method using any frontend.
+Any dApp can connect to the wallet and use the ABI in this repository to call this method using any frontend.
 See the [Glif section](#glif-io) above for steps on using a GUI.

-Inside of this repository is a Hardhat task called `forward`.
+Inside this repository is a Hardhat task called `forward`.
 This task will use the private key to send funds using the contract.
 This task uses the `fil-forwarder-{CHAIN_ID}.json` file to determine the deployed contract address for a given network.
 These addresses should always be the same, but these files prevent you from having to specify it each time.

 The `forward` command uses the following syntax: